Transferring To San Jac

 Academic Fresh Start

 Under the provisions of TEC §51.931, an applicant for admission may elect an Academic Fresh Start at the time of admission.
 An applicant who applies under this section and is admitted as a student may not receive any course credit for courses taken 10 or more years prior to enrollment under this section.
-Check with the office of enrollment services for more detailed information.
+Check with the Admissions Office for more detailed information.
 Veterans and financial aid applicants should contact the financial aid office before selecting Academic Fresh Start.

 Transfer Academic Status

 A student’s academic status during the most recent term of enrollment at another college or university determines the academic status under which the student is admitted.
 A student in good standing at the previous school will be admitted in good standing.
 A student on academic probation will be admitted on academic probation.
 A student on academic suspension, whose suspension period is over, may be admitted on academic probation.

 Once the term of suspension has elapsed, students may apply for readmission.
 The academic status of Suspension will prevent registration until mandatory advising has been completed.
 Students enrolling after their suspension period on academic probation, who achieve an overall institution GPA of 2.0 or greater, will be considered in Good Standing.
 Students who achieve a term GPA of 2.0 or better, but who do not raise their overall institution GPA of 2.0 or better, will continue on academic probation.